socodeit/authapi/README.md

 A separate table/Nested Array containing many tokens for any given user
 - Token (string)

-**RememberStorer:** A remember storer is an interface that must be satisfied by one of the authboss.Cfg.Storer or authboss.Cfg.OAuth2Storer if neither satisfies the requirement the module will fail to load.
+**RememberStorer:** A remember storer is an interface that must be satisfied by one of the authapi.Cfg.Storer or authapi.Cfg.OAuth2Storer if neither satisfies the requirement the module will fail to load.

 **How it works:** When the authentication form is submitted if the form value rm is set to "true" the remember module will automatically